About our review system

 About our survey

-Kaiser Permanente Northwest measures all facets of patient satisfaction.
+The star ratings and comments displayed on kp.org are taken exclusively from our ambulatory care office visit survey, which is administered by industry-leading independent survey vendor Press Ganey Associates, Inc. With over 10,000 client organizations nationwide, Press Ganey is recognized as being at the forefront of bringing scientific rigor and understanding to the patient satisfaction industry.
 The feedback provided by our patients serves as an invaluable tool in our quest to continually improve upon the services we offer to our members.
-Our survey is administered by industry-leading independent survey vendor Press Ganey Associates, Inc. With over 10,000 client organizations nationwide, Press Ganey is recognized as being at the forefront of bringing scientific rigor and understanding to the patient satisfaction industry.

 Who receives the survey?

 A random sample of all medical office visits within primary care, specialty care, mental health, urgent care, and emergency medicine are selected each week to receive a survey.
-With a few exceptions, each patient is eligible to receive 1 survey over 90 days.
-We utilize a mixed-mode surveying approach, which means patients may receive a paper copy of our survey in the mail or an electronic survey accessible by email.
+With few exceptions, each patient is eligible to receive one (1) survey every ninety (90) days.
+We utilize a mixed mode surveying approach, which means patients may receive a paper copy or an electronic copy via email.
+We send the survey to a randomized selection of patients to reduce survey bias.
+This is why you cannot “opt-in” to taking the survey.

 Where do the ratings come from?